opendocsg/slw-judgments-backfill/2017_SGHC_124/report.md

 18     ViewQwest finally consented to interlocutory judgment being entered against it for damages to be assessed.
 Subsequently, upon Aries’ application for the determination of a preliminary issue, I

 decided that Aries was not entitled to an account of profits or disgorgement of profits from ViewQwest.
-Neither was it entitled to exemplary, punitive or aggravated damages, as mentioned above (see also _Aries Telecoms (M) Bhd v ViewQwest Pte Ltd (Fiberail Sdn Bhd, third party)_ [2017] SGHC 83).
+Neither was it entitled to exemplary, punitive or aggravated damages, as mentioned above (see also _Aries Telecoms (M) Bhd v ViewQwest Pte Ltd (Fiberail Sdn Bhd, third party)_ <span class="citation">[2017] SGHC 83</span>).

 19     Therefore, this was not a case where Aries was denied an opportunity of presenting its own evidence or an opportunity to cross-examine ViewQwest.
 It had closed its case in the trial and was in the midst of cross-examining ViewQwest’s Mr Lim.
 The cross-examination was effected over about one and a half days at the second tranche before interlocutory judgment was entered.